 - Significant predictors of viral suppression in an adjusted analysis included lower viral load at the time of attachment for care, recent use of ART (adjusted for 3,10 risk, or greater than 3 times greater), and a shorter interval between testing and routing for joint care (adjusted HR 1,64 for 0-7 days, 2,52 for 7 days for 6 weeks, and 2,08 for 6 weeks for 3 months, compared to over 3 for months).

-The 7% viral suppression rate saw in this analysis is surprisingly low - substantially less than about 40% of all age groups combined with CDC medical follow-up Project according to 2015 July supplementary surveillance report
+The 7% viral suppression rate seen in this analysis is surprisingly low - substantially less than about 40% of all age groups combined with CDC medical monitoring.

-"The collaborative SMILE study has shown that HIV-infected youngsters have high levels of plasma viremia and advanced infection at the time of diagnosis, which have implications for disease progression and potential transmission," the researchers concluded.
-"While they are linked to care at similar rates as adults, young people attained show disproportionately low rates of virologic suppression."
+"The collaborative SMILE study has shown that HIV-infected young people had high levels of plasma viremia and advanced infection at the time of diagnosis, which have implications for disease progression and potential transmission," the researchers concluded.
+"While they are tied to care at similar rates as adults, young people affected show disproportionately low rates of virologic suppression."

-"The prompt delivery of youth-friendly articulation of health services after HIV testing is an independent predictor of suppression of viral load," he continued.
-"Recent developments affecting the urgency of initiating antiretroviral treatment For people infected with HIV they have direct implications for the youth who now have even less time to adapt to their new diagnosis.
-This argues for further research and services to address such critical issues of treatment availability and adherence to medication among newly infected youth. "
+"The prompt delivery of youth-friendly health services articulation after HIV testing is an independent predictor of viral load suppression," he continued.
+“Recent developments affecting the urgency of initiating antiretroviral treatment For people with HIV they have direct implications for youth who now have even less time to adapt to their new diagnosis.
+It argues for further research and services to address such critical issues of treatment availability and medication adherence among newly infected youth. ”